bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-notification-intro.md

 This is the Patient Notification operation, aka Distribution.

-A Patient resource is required to notify that a Patient resource has changed.
+A Patient resource is required to notify that a patient record has changed.
 This interaction is similar to RevisePatient, but the Client Registry is acting as the client.